abyrd/window-title/README.md

 This project was inspired by Joachim Breitner's ARBTT, which uses the polling approach: https://www.joachim-breitner.de/blog/archives/336-The-Automatic-Rule-Based-Time-Tracker.html

-ARBTT's sampling frequency is rather low, and it saves a lot more window information than I need.
+ARBTT's sampling frequency is rather low (but can be configured to be higher), and it saves a lot more window information than I need.
 My inital experiments with a simple polling script using external commands like xprop fell short.

 This project adopts the event-driven approach.
 There are two common libraries for talking to the X server: Xlib and XCB.
 Both have Python wrappers.